Read the latest news as it emerges and evolves at the Smart Restart website.

 We are continuing to provide leadership in COVID-19 solutions not only for our community and state, but on a global scale.
 Read more about some of this work.

 The university is welcoming students back to campus in fall 2020, but with modifications that help maintain the safety and health of our entire campus community.
 Even if you are learning remotely, you can still access the information and services you need.

 - UW-Madison’s Smart Restart plans: Visit the Smart Restart website for the most up-to-date information related to your return to campus in fall 2020.

 - General engineering student info: Our FAQ for students page covers many topics, including instruction and technology support, grading, progression, academic support and tutoring, advising, financial aid, career services, student organizations, health and well-being, and others.
 This page also includes answers to common graduate student questions.

 - Physical wellness and mental health: All UW–Madison students have access to SilverCloud, a no-cost cognitive behavioral health resource available 24/7.
 Students can call the UHS Mental Health Crisis Line 24/7 at 608-265-5600 (option 9).

 Our engineering community

 - Information about campus operations: Visit the university’s Smart Restart website for information on campus reopening plans.
-Engineering faculty, staff and students are returning to campus, on a limited basis, to conduct research.
-Engineering buildings remain closed to those who have not received access permission.

 - Campus resources for employees: This page provides information about or links to topics that include furlough, leave, working remotely, wellbeing, and more.